 What is the gamingonlinux Matrix room?

-On one hand this is a normal Matrix room, on the other hand it’s also bridged to the #gamingonlinux IRC channel on Freenode.
-You can reach it from the GamingOnLinux website or by connecting an IRC client to Freenode.
+On the one hand this is a normal Matrix room, on the other hand it’s also bridged to the #gamingonlinux IRC channel on Libera Chat.
+You can reach it from the GamingOnLinux website or by connecting an IRC client to Libera Chat.

 What is IRC?

 IRC stands for Internet Relay Chat.
-It’s a chat protocol that has been around since 1988, long before Matrix or even instant messengers came up.
+It’s a chat protocol that has been around since 1988, long before Matrix, instant messengers or even the Web were around.
 Read more on Wikipedia.

 It makes IRC messages appear inside Matrix and Matrix messages appear on IRC.
 Everything you say in the GamingOnLinux Matrix room will be copied to the #gamingonlinux IRC channel and everything that the IRC users say will be mirrored to the Matrix room.